WA6YDQ/RadioUno/README.md

 I use an Adafruit Si5351 breakout board for my clock osc.
 You will need to install the Adafruit si5351 library in your arduino library for this code to work.
-If you use another si5351 board (or roll your own) you will need to make the approiate changes.
+If you use another si5351 board (or roll your own) you will need to make the appropriate changes.

 The code is in Beta at the moment.
 It's working for me, but I'm adding features.